 This is handing over control to the virus

-The result could lead to still high average deaths, and still too long.
-People, for the most part fragile, not numbers to be taken into account as inevitable "side effects".
+The result could lead to a still high average of deaths, and for too long.
+People, most of them fragile, not numbers to be taken into account as inevitable "side effects".

 The virus may not be over.
-While there is a good chance that future variants will be less dangerous, the only thing we can say with certainty is that if new variants emerge, it will be because they will develop the ability to evade our defenses.
-And this, regardless of lethality, could still make them very harmful.
+While there is a good chance that future variants will be less dangerous, the only thing we can say with certainty is that if new variants become established, it will be because they develop the ability to evade our defenses.
+And this, regardless of their lethality, could still make them very harmful.

-This was the case with the fourth wave of Spanish flu, in 1920.
-But there is no need to dwell only on the Spanish flu, and on the mistake of underestimating its “tails”.
-This was a mistake repeated over and over again with the flu pandemics 1957, the 1968 and 2009.
+This was the case with the fourth wave of the Spanish flu, in 1920.
+But there is no need to focus only on the Spanish flu, and on the mistake of underestimating its "tails".
+This has been a mistake repeated again and again, with the flu pandemics of 1957, from the 1968 and 2009.
 In the USA, 1960, a variant, which had yet to be completely eradicated, caused epidemic mortality that exceeded pandemic levels in 1957 and 1958.
-In 1968, a variant in Europe caused more deaths in the second year, although, again, it was a vaccination was available and many people had already been affected the previous year.
+In 1968, a variant in Europe caused more deaths the second year, although, again, it was vaccination was available and many people had already been affected in the previous year.

-Spanish influence and subsequent years, always the same "Lassez-faire" mistake of politics and media
+Spanish flu and subsequent years, always the same mistake of "Lassez-faire" of politics and media

-Also in 2009, variants emerged that caused serious diseases: a UK search revealed "a greater burden of serious illness among individuals over the age of 65" in the year following the outbreak, but "much less media awareness of the flu".
+Also in 2009, variants emerged that caused serious diseases: a UK search revealed “a greater burden of severe disease among individuals over age 65” in the year following the epidemic, but “much less awareness in the media about influenza.”
 According to the study, the government's attitude was to blame.
-The public health response had been "very active" in providing information in the first year.
-In the second year, however, the strategy was “laissez-faire”.
-As a result, the study concludes, “there were a large number of deaths and ICU admissions even of people without other diseases, and of working age”.
+The public health response had been “very active” in providing information in the first year.
+In the second year, however, the strategy was "laissez-faire".
+As a result, the study concludes, "there were a large number of deaths and hospitalizations in intensive care, even among people without other illnesses and of working age."

 These precedents should make us more cautious, and remain cautious even in the face of the "sirens" that promise us an unconditional surrender of the virus.
 We still need some time.

-The Spanish flu teaches us that the war will only end on two conditions, and not immediately
+The Spanish flu teaches us that the war will end only under two conditions, and not immediately

 Vaccines, the new antiviral drug paxlovid and other remedies will almost certainly end the pandemic, but only on two conditions: first, that billions of doses are widely available globally and that treatment with antivirals is possible even at home.
 Second and obvious, the virus does not develop resistance.